RhinoFire Step13 Sequencer

 Pro firers with existing systems probably won’t have much use for the step mode, but its inclusion means this unit offers a potentially useful firing system to home users too and for a cost not much more than the 12 cue wireless systems (which don’t come in a waterproof case or offer much in the way of programmable sequences).

-This is superb value, rugged, UK made sequencer which performed well and offers a wide variety of sequence modes to suit virtually any professional requirement for up to 12 cues.
+This is a superb value, rugged, UK made sequencer which performed well and offers a wide variety of sequence modes to suit virtually any professional requirement for up to 12 cues.
 The 13th cue out to another system offers the possibility to expand to any number of additional units.

 The manual step mode means this sequencer can even be a standalone system of sorts and with a cost of around £200 could be of great interest to non-professional firers wanting a rugged and flexible back garden system.